ThePerkyFellow/offline-password-manager/README.md

 This is a Offline GUI Password Manager,that uses AES Encryption to store passwords localy (MySQL) on your machine ensuring maximum privacy and giving you the option of having multiple users.

+Check the PDF File attached in this rep to get an indepth understanding of the app.

 Made By - <a href="https://github.com/ThePerkyFellow"> Mayur G </a> & <a href="https://github.com/guitaruser"> Tarun KS </a>

 A Make in India initative.